Leave of Absence Assistance

 What if an employee needs to take an emergency leave?

 An employee’s supervisor, family member, or emergency contact can initiate a leave request on behalf of an employee by contacting Leave Administration Monday through Friday from 8:00 a.m. to 4:20 p.m.
 CST at 612-624-8647 or 800-756-2363 (choose option No. 2), or at [email protected].
-A team member will respond within one business day.
+A team member will respond within one to two business days.
+This process should only be followed in an emergency.

 Can employees extend, shorten, or change the type of leave they are on?